ichsan-frds/Coppa-Risk-Classification/README.md

 This project is an implementation of the analysis and modeling pipeline for the competitive data science project conducted as part of the **FIND IT 2025** competition, specifically titled **"Data Analytics Competition FIND IT 2025"**

-Forecasting temperature rise using machine learning classification models.
 This project aims to develop a machine learning model that predicts whether a mobile application is at risk of violating the Children’s Online Privacy Protection Act (COPPA).
 The model helps identify potentially non-compliant apps by analyzing various app-level features.

 ## Business Understanding